-As more and more reliable jobs paying decent salaries are replaced by low-wage, low-skill service work that rarely supplies a living wage, it’s clear that many American are being left behind by the current economy.
-The UBI would be a way to counter the failure of the economy to provide for the working class in the way it used to.
+As more and more reliable jobs paying decent salaries are replaced by low-wage, low-skill service work that rarely supplies a living wage, it’s clear that many Americans are being left behind by the current economy.
+That is no more apparent than in the pandemic’s effect on lower-income Americans, who were hardest hit by job loss and will be slowest to recover — if they ever do.
+UBI would be a way to counter the failure of the economy to provide for the working class in the way it used to.

 The universal nature of a UBI means a lot of people who would get checks shouldn’t get them — multimillionaires or those able but unwilling to work, for example.
-But eliminating the need for means testing would make the program easier to implement, perhaps saving enough money on administration costs to more than make up for payments to people who otherwise might be excluded.
+However, the program would be easier and cheaper to implement absent an eligiblity-based application process, perhaps saving enough money on administration costs to more than make up for payments to people who otherwise might be excluded.

 Proposed payment amounts differ by plan but generally range from about $5,000 to $15,000 a year.
-Yang’s plan suggests $1,000 a month.
 The intent is to avoid discouraging people from working yet pay enough to cover their basic necessities.

 The American people, ultimately.
-The debate over how to pay for universal basic income is not unlike debates over funding other government programs.
-Although the total price tag is going to be high any way you slice it, proponents suggest options for paying for the program that could reduce the tax burden on the average American.
+Although the total price tag would be high any way you slice it, proponents suggest options for paying for the program that could reduce the tax burden on the average American.

-- Value-Added Tax: A value-added tax is levied on an item at each part of the supply chain rather than on the end product alone.
-A nationwide VAT could raise a lot of revenue, especially if implemented at the same time the UBI is providing consumers with $1,000 a month in spending money.
-Yang calls for a VAT of 10% to pay for his freedom dividend.
+- Value-Added Tax: A value-added tax, which is is levied on an item at each part of the supply chain rather than on the end product alone, could raise a lot of revenue, especially if implemented at the same time consumers are receiving UBI payments.

-- Carbon Tax: Given current discussion over the benefits of a carbon tax, this one is appealing to many UBI proponents.
-A tax on carbon emissions would hit polluters the hardest while combating global warming and raising revenue to help fund a UBI.
+- Carbon Tax: A tax on carbon emissions would hit polluters the hardest while combating global warming and raising revenue to help fund a UBI.

-- Sovereign Wealth Funds: A sovereign wealth fund is a large, one-time, upfront investment in an endowment that would fund regular costs by way of its investment returns.
-It’s essentially the same principle as an annual pension fund, college endowment or even your own retirement savings.
-It’s unlikely that a single fund could cover the whole UBI, but an endowment could reduce the tax burden on future generations.
+- Sovereign Wealth Funds: A sovereign wealth fund is a large, one-time, upfront investment in an endowment that would fund regular costs by way of its investment returns, thereby reducing the tax burden on future generations.

-- Closing Tax Loopholes: Ending any number of tax breaks might help fund the UBI.
-Earned income tax credits, for instance, cost about $70 billion a year in lost revenue.
-A monthly UBI check might render the tax credit unnecessary.
-Eliminating the mortgage interest deduction, which costs over $60 billion a year and has been lambasted by economists for years, could produce a lot of additional revenue and simplify the tax code without changing broader tax rates.
+- Closing Tax Loopholes: Ending any number of tax breaks, including the earned-income tax credit and mortgage interest deduction, might help fund the UBI — and in the process, produce a lot of additional revenue and simplify the tax code without changing broader tax rates.

 Advocates of the UBI are quick to detail the various ways a universal basic income could address some of society’s most pressing issues.
 Although the program wouldn’t be a cure-all, it could have a variety of positive effects.

-- Ending Poverty: Roughly one in seven Americans currently lives under the poverty line.
-Considering that the current poverty rate is $12,490 for an individual, a $12,000-per-annum UBI would effectively end poverty as defined by the federal government.
+- Ending Poverty: Just under one in ten Americans lived under the poverty level as of 2019, according to Census data.
+Considering that the current poverty rate is $12,880 for an individual, a $12,000-per-annum UBI would effectively end poverty as defined by the federal government.

-- Breaking the Cycle of Poverty: Basic expenses are often higher for those with the least ability to afford them.
-Take the massive “food deserts” in American inner cities, for instance.
-People living in poverty don’t make great consumers, so stores are less likely to set up shop near them — pushing low-income individuals to buy food at pricey convenience stores.
-Providing every adult with enough income to cover needs would incentivize grocery stores to set up shop in some of these long-neglected neighborhoods.
+- Breaking the Cycle of Poverty: Providing every adult with enough income to cover needs would incentivize grocery stores to set up shop in long-neglected neighborhoods.
 The same would likely be true for banks and other businesses crucial to building communities, helping neighborhoods with a high concentration of poverty begin to build basic economic opportunities and break the cycles that reinforce poverty generation after generation.

 - Creating a New Generation of Investors: Poverty makes investing — even in the form of a simple savings account — unavailable to a large section of the country.
-For low-income families, having a little extra space between paychecks can make it possible to build an emergency fund or even open a modest IRA.
-And for many middle-class families, at least some of that additional income is likely to be routed into savings for retirement or a college education.
-So, a UBI would not only make everyone a better consumer, it would also make them better investors — helping grow the economy on both the supply side and the demand side simultaneously.
+A UBI would not only make everyone a better consumer, but it would also make them better investors — helping grow the economy on both the supply side and the demand side simultaneously.

 - Declining Labor Force Participation: Few fears loom as large as that of an unruly mass of people refusing to work because they’re getting something for nothing.
-A lot of this fear is probably unfounded, but it’s impossible to say just how different our economy and culture might be after a shift like this.
+It’s impossible to say just how different our economy and culture might be after a shift like this.

-- Runaway Inflation: In the event that everyone has more money to spend and starts spending it, businesses could respond by raising prices, resulting in widespread price increases and ultimately reducing the value of the UBI payment to the point that $1,000 is no longer enough to meet basic needs.
+- Runaway Inflation: In the event that everyone has more money to spend and starts spending it, businesses could respond by raising prices, resulting in widespread price increases and ultimately reducing the value of the UBI payment to the point that it no longer meets basic needs.

-- Excessive Cost: The debate over the effects of government spending is older than the country itself.
-But budget hawks worry that debt resulting from too much government spending would crowd private investment out of the bond markets and weaken the economy in the process.
+- Excessive Cost: Budget hawks worry that debt resulting from too much government spending would crowd private investment out of the bond markets and weaken the economy in the process.

 - The Law of Unintended Consequences: It’s difficult to forecast what the biggest problems with a UBI would even be.
 A program that would so fundamentally change the economy and people’s relationship with the government likely would have consequences that can’t fully be anticipated.